mate-lorinczi/dungeon-game/README.md

    - A player can stand on the same square as an item.
    - The item must be displayed on screen (unless somebody stands on the same square).

+Todo:
+- Implement Item as a class or enum, with buff field or stat.

 4. Pick up items\
 Create a feature that allows the hero to pick up an item.
    - There is a way to pick up items.
    - After the player picks up the item, the item the hero is standing on is gone from map.

+TODO:
+- Pick up method on player, that detects if player goes on an cell contaning an item.
+- Item has a pick up method aswell that sets some field on the player, and adds itself to the player inventory.
+- Add item to inventory.

 5. Show picked up items\
    Show picked up items in the inventory list.
    - There is an `Inventory` list on the screen.
    - After the hero picks up an item, it appears in the inventory.

+TODO:
+- Add inventory to the StatusPane class

 6. Attack monsters\
    Make the hero able to attack monsters by moving into them.